wTrystan/wtrystan.github.io/README.md

-# wtrystan.github.io
-Here is my portfolio as a Data Analyst / Data Scientist
+# List of my differents projects